 Home to the University of Kentucky, Lexington is an important economic and cultural center located in the heart of Bluegrass Country.
 The area is known for its horse breeding, and Lexington is known as the “world’s horse capital.”

 So, if you’re a horse lover and happen to be in the area, don’t miss out on visiting this city!

-Another extraordinary experience is visiting the famous Kentucky Theatre.
-This theatre started and gained popularity from the times of the first “talkies,” and credit is given to it as so!
+Another extraordinary Lexington landmark is visiting the famous Kentucky Theatre.
+This theater started and gained popularity in the times of the first “talkies,” and credit is given to it as such!

-Mammoth Cave National Park is the world’s longest known cave system, with thousands of years of human history and an incredible array of animal and plant life.
-The park welcomes a vast number of visitors each year and is especially busy during the summer months.
+Mammoth Cave National Park is the world’s longest-known cave system, with thousands of years of human history and an incredible array of animal and plant life.

 The most popular thing to do at Mammoth Cave National Park is to take one of the cave tours that range from one-hour to multi-day options.